This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Forecasting for what?

-For additional information on how to forecast, see the Forecasting Playbook.
+For additional information on how to forecast, see these resources.

 Migration / Hybrid

-TBM organizations play a critical role in determining migration strategies as they are responsible for baselining TCO of resources between Cloud, on-premise, and hybrid.
-TBM dives into a detailed cost analysis based on where and how you’re spending on non-cloud IT spend.
-During Cloud migrations different Cloud providers and services will be considered.
+TBM organizations play a critical role in determining migration strategies as they are responsible for baselining TCO of resources between cloud, on-premises, and hybrid.
+TBM dives into a detailed cost analysis based on where and how you’re spending non-cloud IT spend.
+During cloud migrations, different cloud providers and services will be considered.
 A critical step is to map current on-premises resources to cloud offerings.
-Leveraging variable spend modules and FinOps knowledge of cloud; this partnership can unlock cost granularity to perform cost-benefit analysis on Cloud.
-Which will lead organizations to better understand and predict future spend of Cloud and have timely trade-off discussions.
-These estimates can inform ROI and lead to approved business decisions that allocate funding on a schedule more closely aligned with expected actual variable spend.
+Leveraging variable-spend models and FinOps knowledge of cloud, this partnership can unlock cost granularity to perform cost-benefit analysis on cloud.
+This will lead organizations to better understand and predict future cloud spend and have timely trade-off discussions.
+These estimates can inform ROI and lead to business decisions that allocate funding on a schedule more closely aligned with actual variable spend.
 Multiple migration strategies might run concurrently or will need to be prioritized.

 During migrations, FinOps teams can track and report on actual vs forecasted spend.
 Engaging FinOps teams early can help ensure chargeback is processed against the cost center where the budget is allocated.
 FinOps teams can generate forecasts using predictive models to understand variance against plan.
 Insights generated by a FinOps team should inform ITFM/TBM of the migration progress and notify key stakeholders of misalignments (budget, scope, timelines).